Which of the following items would be found on a company's balanc... | Study Prep in Pearson+

 1

 Step 1: Understand the purpose of a balance sheet.
 A balance sheet is a financial statement that provides a snapshot of a company's financial position at a specific point in time.
-It includes three main components: assets, liabilities, and equity.
+It includes assets, liabilities, and equity.

-Step 2: Identify the items that belong to the balance sheet categories.
-Retained Earnings and Accounts Receivable are items that appear on the balance sheet.
-Retained Earnings are part of the equity section, while Accounts Receivable is part of the assets section.
+Step 2: Identify the categories of items typically found on a balance sheet.
+Assets (e.g., cash, accounts receivable, inventory), liabilities (e.g., accounts payable, loans), and equity (e.g., retained earnings, common stock) are included.

-Step 3: Differentiate between balance sheet and income statement items.
-Service Revenue and Dividends Declared are not part of the balance sheet.
-Service Revenue is reported on the income statement as part of the company's revenues, and Dividends Declared are reported in the statement of retained earnings or cash flow statement, not directly on the balance sheet.
+Step 3: Analyze the given items to determine which belong on the balance sheet.
+Cost of Goods Sold and Sales Revenue are part of the income statement, as they relate to the company's performance over a period of time.
+Dividends Declared are part of the statement of retained earnings, not the balance sheet.

 Watch next